Romania must end forced evictions of Roma families

 "The ordeal of the Roma families has continued for six years," said Halya Gowan.
 "Now is the

 time for the local authorities to provide them with adequate housing close to services and facilities in a safe and healthy location.

 "Something needs to happen now.
 An example must be set – forced evictions must be stopped and the right to housing must be guaranteed.
 And this can and should be done by the authorities of Miercurea Ciuc."

-Amnesty International calls on the government of Romania to reform its housing legislation to incorporate international human rights standards with particular attention to housing.
+Amnesty International has called on the government of Romania to reform its housing legislation to incorporate international human rights standards with particular attention to housing.